NSL4A Press Releases and Statements

 National Security Leaders for America Files Amicus Brief in Ninth Circuit Opposing Federalization of California National Guard

-NSL4A announced today that it has filed an amicus curiae brief in the U.S. Court of Appeals for the Ninth Circuit in support of California Governor Gavin Newsom’s challenge to the federalization of the California National Guard.
+NSL4A filed an amicus brief in the Ninth Circuit supporting California Governor Gavin Newsom’s challenge to the federalization of the state National Guard.
+The brief emphasizes the legal limits on presidential authority to seize state Guard units without a governor’s consent.

 National Security Leaders for America Condemns Political Violence in the Wake of the Charlie Kirk Murder